Grilling the Perfect Burger (Direct Heat Method)

 Raw ground beef should never be allowed to reach room temperature—use it chilled, directly from your refrigerator when forming patties.
 Put the patties in the refrigerator to chill until ready to grill.

-Burgers can be any size—from mini- to mega-sized.
+BBurgers can be any size—from mini- to mega-sized.
 A typical burger is about 4 ounces of meat or more, about 1/2 to 3/4 inches thick and 3 to 4 inches in diameter—about the size of the palm of the average hand.
 Watch how Evan Lobel forms the perfect burger patty.

 The Steps :